 The IDLitVisualization::Add method includes an AGGREGATE keyword.
 This keyword is simply a shorthand method of aggregating the properties of an object during the call to the Add method, eliminating the need to call the Aggregate method separately.
-The call is the same as the following two calls:
+The call self->Add, Object_Reference, /AGGREGATE is the same as the following two calls: